peitalin/L2-eigenlayer-restaking/README.md

 ## Bridging Behavior Defaults

-When sending a TX to SenderCCIP bridge, if the CCIP message:
+When sending a transaction to the SenderCCIP bridge, if the CCIP message:

 | Contains Message | Sends Funds  | Outcome  |
 | ------- | --- | --- |